“Chic but relaxed: a beautifully designed guesthouse just southwest of Salta, which offers breathtaking tours”

 Children are welcome and the owners have 2 of their own (they live in the house next door, but on-site).
 There are lots of toys for kids to use and dogs to play with.
 There's a pool and the grounds are great for romping around in, discovering wildlife (we saw some really cool moths!) and birding (burrowing owls put on a display for you as you drive in).

-The Suite is made up of a double and twin, has a bathroom and a private patio, ideal for a large family party.
-Cots are available (free) in every room; the Superior Room can fit an extra bed for a small extra charge.
+The Family Suite is made up of a double and twin, has a bathroom and a private patio, ideal for a large family party.
+Baby cots are available in every room.

 Remember baby and child equipment may be limited or need pre-booking

 Smaller portions of adult meals can be made for children, and special requests are easily catered for if you tell the cook or Valentina in the morning

 Kids Activities nearby:

 - Our daughter absolutely loved the MAAM (Museum of High Altitude Archaeology) in Salta because of the Inca child mummies; it is a very respectful and well curated exhibit and the museum is small enough that younger folk don't get bored